-The final demand producer price index in Australia rose by 0.4 percent quarter-on-quarter in the three months to September 2020, after a 1.2 percent fall in the previous period, as the economy recovered further from the COVID-19 crisis.
-There were rises in prices received for: child care services (48.7 percent), petroleum refining and petroleum fuel manufacturing (10.7 percent), and commercial fishing (12.5 percent).
-Partially offsetting the rises were computer and electronic equipment (-7.1 percent), other transport equipment (-6 percent), and clothing manufacturing (-8.4 percent).
-Through the year to the third quarter, the index fell by 0.4 percent, the second straight quarter of decrease since the first quarter 2010. source: Australian Bureau of Statistics
+The final demand producer price index in Australia rose by 0.4 percent quarter-on-quarter in the three months to March 2021, after a 0.5 percent growth in the previous period.
+This was the third straight quarter of rise in the index, as the economy recovered further from the COVID-19 hit.
+There were rises in prices received for: petroleum refining and petroleum fuel manufacturing (20.6%), building construction (0.5%) and accommodation (5.8%).
+Offsetting the rises were: electronic equipment manufacturing (-5.3%), other transport equipment manufacturing (-3.1%) and furniture and other manufacturing (-1.7%).
+Through the year to the first quarter, the index went up 0.2 percent, the first rise in four quarters. source: Australian Bureau of Statistics

 Producer Prices in Australia averaged 93.56 points from 1998 until 2021, reaching an all time high of 112.80 points in the first quarter of 2021 and a record low of 70.70 points in the first quarter of 1999.
 This page provides - Australia Producer Prices - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Australia Producer Prices - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.

 Producer Prices in Australia is expected to be 112.65 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Producer Prices in Australia to stand at 113.98 in 12 months time.
 In the long-term, the Australia Producer Prices is projected to trend around 116.61 points in 2022 and 119.29 points in 2023, according to our econometric models.